01 · Normalize parts to a 0–100 index

 Most bottleneck calculators on the internet output one opaque percentage and nothing else.
 We output a verdict, FPS predictions per game, a performance grade, a PSU sizing, a confidence score, and a concrete upgrade — all anchored on real measurements you can verify on the data sources page.

-Engine version: V0.1 · Bench-anchored.
-The methodology is open: every coefficient and threshold lives in the project repository.
+Engine version: v0.3 (May 2026) — per-game CPU sensitivity weights, PSU transient-spike modeling, validation harness.
+The methodology is open: every coefficient, threshold, and the validation set lives in the project repository.